-During the three months ended August 31, 2021, the Company completed the RTO that included an oversubscribed private placement financing which raised aggregate gross proceeds of \$4,007,500 and issued 32,060,000 shares at \$0.125 per share.
-Concurrently with this 1,200,000 Finders Shares at a fair value of \$150,000 were issued in respect of the private placement.
-The Company reclassified \$47,289 of previously paid issuance costs against share capital upon completion of this financing.
+During the year ended November 30, 2021, the Company completed the RTO that included an oversubscribed private placement financing which raised aggregate gross proceeds of \$4,007,500 and issued 32,060,000 units at \$0.125 per unit.
+Each unit consisted of one share and one half share purchase warrant, with an expiry date 2 years after the RTO, and an exercise price of \$0.20.
+Concurrently with this 1,200,000 finders shares at a fair value of \$150,000 were issued in respect of the private placement.
+The Company reclassified \$47,288 of previously paid issuance costs against share capital upon completion of this financing.